BarteKKmita/Project-Gym-Star/README.md

  `
  .\gradlew run`

- 4. Go to your browser and launch swagger page:
+ 4. Go to your browser and launch swagger page :

  http://localhost:8080/swagger-ui.html#/